Use Case Stories

 Without structured use cases, AI initiatives fail because:

-Structure enables evaluation, comparison, prioritization, and governance—the foundation for successful AI adoption.
+Structure enables evaluation, comparison, prioritisation, and governance — the foundation for successful AI adoption.

 How to evaluate feasibility